omerbenda98/devops-qr-code-main/README.md

 - Install the dependencies: `npm install`
 - Run the NextJS Server: `npm run dev`
 - Your Front-end Server should be running on `http://localhost:3000`

+## Running on Minikube

+This application is configured to run on Minikube using Kubernetes.
+Follow these steps to run the application:

+### Prerequisites

+- Minikube installed
+- kubectl installed
+- Docker installed

+### Steps to Run

+1. Start Minikube:

+minikube start

+2. Apply the Kubernetes configurations:

+# Apply ConfigMaps

+kubectl apply -f backend-configmap.yaml kubectl apply -f frontend-configmap.yaml

+# Apply Services

+kubectl apply -f backend-service.yaml kubectl apply -f frontend-service.yaml

+# Apply Deployments

+kubectl apply -f backend-deployment.yaml kubectl apply -f frontend-deployment.yaml

+3. Set up port forwarding for the backend service (keep this terminal window open):

+kubectl port-forward service/backend-service 8000:8000

+4. In a new terminal, expose the frontend service (keep this terminal window open):

+minikube service frontend-service --url

+5. Access the application:
+   Use the URL provided by the minikube service command to access the frontend The backend API will be accessible on http://localhost:8000